ppy/osu-wiki/wiki/Game_modifier/Hidden/en.md

 ### osu!taiko

 In [osu!taiko](/wiki/Game_mode/osu!taiko), the notes fade out at around halfway through the screen, requiring players to remember the timing and colour.
-However, sliders and dendens still cross the full timeline and do not fade out (with the condition that the denden has no approach circle to indicate whenit times out.
+However, sliders and dendens still cross the full timeline and do not fade out, with the condition that the denden has no approach circle to indicate when it times out.

-On beatmaps with high overall difficulty, the Hidden mod is used by experienced players to increase score instead of the [Hard Rock (HR)](/wiki/Game_modififer/Hard_Rock) mod because HR occasinally makes the timing window too small.
+On beatmaps with high overall difficulty, the Hidden mod is used by experienced players to increase score instead of the [Hard Rock (HR)](/wiki/Game_modififer/Hard_Rock) mod because HR occasionally makes the timing window too small.

-Unlike osu!standard, the Hidden mod is typically regarded as much harder to read or "get used-to" due to requiring th eplayer to memorize which color comes next.
+Unlike osu!standard, the Hidden mod is typically regarded as much harder to read or "get used-to" due to requiring the player to memorize which color comes next.

 ![Gameplay of HD in osu!taiko](img/GM_HD_T.jpg "Screenshot of osu!taiko gameplay with the Hidden mod")